 Instructions

-- In a medium bowl, place chicken tenders and add pickle juice.
+- In a medium bowl, place the chicken and add pickle juice.
 (It’s best if the chicken is fully submerged.)

 - Cover and let the chicken marinade for at least 4 hours or up to 24 hours.

-- When ready to cook, drain the chicken and pat dry with paper towel.
+- When ready to cook, drain the chicken and pat it dry with a paper towel.
 Discard the brine.

 - Sprinkle salt all over the chicken.